underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Parallel run
 ------------

-Model can be run on multiple processors:
+A Model can be run on multiple processors:

 You first need to convert your jupyter notebook to a python script: